 The concierge would invite them to an elevator, after which a series of scenes and adventures followed.
-After rising two floors, they would fall into the basement.
-They would try to fix the elevator, find a caged prisoner, and meet an electrician.
-At last, the elevator brings them to a beautiful meadow on the hotel roof.
+They would fall into the basement, try to fix the elevator, find a caged prisoner, and meet an electrician.
+At last, the elevator would bring them to a beautiful meadow on the roof.

 The show was a mix of live and prerecorded action.
 For example, the concierge was the same actor performing on the same stage in real time.
 Green screen technology was used to project live videos of the actors into the SAM’s headset.
 The actors looked into a camera in front of the green screen to look at the person.
 A monitor next to the camera showed what the SAM was seeing.
 Another monitor displayed different camera angles of the actor.

 In 2020, Relative Motion studio collaborated with the Barn Theatre in Cirencester, UK, to reimagine Christopher Marlowe’s Edward II for modern audiences.
 The 8-minute VR experience is available on YouTube and Facebook, bringing a scene of the historic LGBTQ+ drama captured at the Barn Theatre into the audience’s phones, tablets, and VR headsets.